10 Frugal Habits That Can Save You Over $500 a Month

 Sign-Up Bonuses

-Watch for bank or card intro offers—but always read the fine print.
+Watch for bank or card intro offers—always read the fine print and only open accounts that fit your goals and habits.

 Estimated Monthly Savings: $10 – $30